The

 Hellraiser (Eclipse, 1992) 110 card set of the demons from hell made famous of in the film of the same name.
 At least two different holograms, one of Pinhead, the other of the puzzle box.
 Retail $10

 Henchmen of Horror (Good Stuff, 2001) 50 black and white cards and one promo featuring the side kicks of horror.
+See back.
 Retail: $15.

-Hentyh Monster Stickers from Gum (Hentyh, 2004?)
-These are just seven different color stickers measuring 1 1/8" by 2 1/4".
+Hentyh Monster Stickers that wrapped around gum (Hentyh/Neptune, 2004?)
+These are just seven different color stickers measuring approx. 1 1/8" by 2 1/4".
 They came wrapped around gum in a square shaped box (100 pieces).
-The cool box art inferred all sorts of famous monsters, but instead, it looks like a professional make-up artist created these different monsters for lesser known films.
-All the writing on the box is in Russian (from the Ukrain), so the actual name hasn't yet been translated.
-One source said it was "Neptun".
+The cool box art inferred all sorts of famous monsters, but instead, it looks like a professional make-up artist created these different monsters for lower budget films.
+All the writing on the box is in Russian (from the Ukraine), so the actual name hasn't yet been translated.
 Set $5.

-Historia-Ficcion (Libro Para Cromos, Spain) 216 cards and 50 stickers.
-The color cards (measuring 1 7/8" x 2 9/16") number 1-216 and have images of characters from history and future.
-The remaining stickers are all color monsters with mirror backgrounds.
-A large album was also offered to past them in.
-Retail: Unknown.
+Historia-Ficcion (Libro Para Cromos, circa 1980s?
+Spain) 216 cards and 50 stickers.
+The color cards (measuring 1 7/8" x 2 9/16") have images of characters from history and spacemen and aliens from the future.
+The remaining 50 stickers are all color space monsters with mirror backgrounds.
+A large album was also offered to paste them in.
+Retail: $175.

 Hollywood Horrors (Shel-tone, 1992) 36 brown & white illustrations of various character actors that made the monster and horror films of Hollywood so great.
 Retail: $8